atom-community/atom-script/README.md

 After pulling upstream changes, make sure to run `apm update`.

 To start hacking, make sure to run `atom --dev` from the package directory.
-Cut a branch while you're working and submit a Pull Request when done or when you want some feedback!
+Cut a branch while you're working then either submit a Pull Request when done or when you want some feedback!